-The Central Pennsylvania Conservancy (CPC) recently renovated the mansion with the help of generous sponsors and hundreds of volunteers and reopened it April 2011 for use as a hostel, meeting space and community resource for education, training and events.
+The Central Pennsylvania Conservancy (CPC) renovated the mansion with the help of generous sponsors and hundreds of volunteers in 2010 and reopened it in April 2011 for use as a hostel, meeting space and community resource for education, training and events.

 This historic property has 28-bed dormitory-style accommodations where hikers and other visitors to the park can stay overnight for a nominal charge.
-This 1829 Mansion has been renovated and is available as a venue for meetings, workshops, weddings, reunions, camps and other group functions.
+This 1829 Mansion is available as a venue for meetings, workshops, weddings, reunions, camps and other group functions.